mitodl/ocw-studio/README.md

 The JS linting, testing, and formatting tools can be used either in the `watch` (node.js) container or on the host computer from the command line.

-To run these things in the docker container, preface the commands below with `docker-compose run --rm watch`.
+To run these things in the Docker container, preface the commands below with `docker-compose run --rm watch`.

 ### JS tests